sraheja18/Azure-Databricks-Data-Processing/README.md

 ## Project Overview
 ### Step 1: Resource Group and Azure Resources Setup
--Create an Azure resource group.
+- Create an Azure resource group.
--Create the following Azure resources:
+- Create the following Azure resources:
-  -Databricks workspace.
+  - Databricks workspace.
-  -Storage account with three empty containers: Landing, Staging, and Reporting.
+  - Storage account with three empty containers: Landing, Staging, and Reporting.
--Download the 'orders.csv' and 'customers.csv' datasets from the portal and upload them to the Landing container of the storage account.
+- Download the 'orders.csv' and 'customers.csv' datasets from the portal and upload them to the Landing container of the storage account.
 ### Step 2: Databricks Workspace and Cluster Configuration
--Launch the Azure Databricks workspace.
+- Launch the Azure Databricks workspace.
--Create a single-node cluster inside the workspace that terminates after 30 minutes of inactivity.
+- Create a single-node cluster inside the workspace that terminates after 30 minutes of inactivity.
 Choose 'Standard_DS3_v2' with a configuration of 14GB RAM and 4 cores.
 ### Step 3: Data Processing and Transformation
--Create a notebook in the Databricks workspace.
+- Create a notebook in the Databricks workspace.
--Execute the following tasks in the notebook:
+- Execute the following tasks in the notebook:
   -Mount the Azure Storage to DBFS and mount all three containers.
   -Create Spark DataFrames for 'orders' and 'customers' data, enforcing the schema as provided in 'Week11_Dataframe_Schema.txt.'
   -Write a Spark transformation on the 'orders' DataFrame to add new columns 'order_year' and 'order_month' by extracting them from 'orders_date.'